 Fish and fishing were an important part of life although a range of marine and land animals as well as plant foods provided a varied diet for people living near the coast.

-Archaeological research on sites such as Aboriginal rock engravings and shell middens* along with the excavated artefacts and food remains provide a record of the distant past.
+Archaeological research on sites such as Aboriginal rock engravings and shell middens* along with the excavated objects and food remains provide a record of the distant past.

 Using these sources, it is possible to bring together a picture of the changing life of Aboriginal people in the Sydney region over many thousands of years.

-It is the current generations that ultimately hold the responsibility and honour of maintaining Aboriginal culture around Sydney Harbour.
-This statement by members of the Metropolitan Local Aboriginal Land Council makes clear
+It is the current generations that ultimately hold the responsibility and honour of maintaining First Nations culture around Sydney Harbour.
+This statement by members of the Metropolitan Local Aboriginal Land Council in 2000 makes clear:

 "It is the current generations that ultimately hold the responsibility and honour of maintaining Aboriginal culture around Sydney Harbour and ensuring that the natural presence, restoration, interpretation and beauty of Aboriginal culture be continued through the dreaming.

 It is therefore our duty to educate our community within to ensure that the traditional pathways of knowledge are passed on and interpreted by our people in genuine Aboriginal cultural environments.
 We see this as having inseparable sustainable relationships within all elements of 'Tuhbowgule'.

 We seek to protect the cultural sites of 'Tuhbowgule' through conservation, restoration and maintenance programs.
 We will achieve this by active participation in natural resource and environmental, cultural heritage and interpretive tourism industries.